 Regional Security in the post-2014 period: Tajikistan’s viewpoint

-by the Minister of Foreign Affairs of Tajikistan H. E. Mr Sirodjidin Aslov
+Written by: by the Minister of Foreign Affairs of Tajikistan Sirodjidin Aslov

 The decade-long transition period in Afghanistan is coming to an end.
 In view of this, implementation by the international community of its commitments and obligations is the key to maintaining and multiplying the progress in the social, political and economic fields achieved in the country over the last 12 years.
 Ensuring security, political transformation and economic reconstruction are the three main pillars underpinning the future of Afghanistan and the achievement of prosperity.